 In September, as the monsoon passes, the autumn trekking season begins.
 The sky will be clear and perfect for trekking this time of year.
 Although the weather is cooler than in the spring (about -10°C to -12°C at base camp), the days are wet at first but the views are breathtaking.
 The rainy season may linger a little longer while going to Everest base camp trek in September, resulting in more precipitation on the journey.
 However, the temperatures are usually warm at lower elevation & cooler at higher elevation.

 The lush & green landscapes in the lower sections of the trail are breathtaking.
 The monsoon rain swept and cleaned away all of the pollution in the region, making the picture looking incredibly lush and green.
+If you’re curious how this compares with other months, our guide to the Everest Base Camp Trek in August might help put things into perspective.

 Although the continual humidity in September may obscure some mountain vistas, the amazing views can still be seen in the morning.
 The monsoon has passed by the middle of September, and the popular Everest Base Camp trek becomes less busy than in October and November.